Gå till innehåll

 Summary

 Persistence.
-Ethinylestradiol is slowly degraded in the environment
+Ethinylestradiol is degraded in the environment

 Bioaccumulation.
 Ethinylestradiol has high potential for bioaccumulation.